ColeMahlowitz/IoT-Bike-Lock/README.md

 --------------------------------------------------------------------------------------------------------------------

+#Agent Code

-Okaaaay, so now that we are able to wake the
+Okaaaay, so now that we are able to wake the Imp up and established a communication with the server (using agent.send(string, object) ), we can now code the *agent* portion of the Imp to determine how it will communicate over the internet.

 ```